-- Is the dog microchipped?
-If not, will they be before adoption?
+- Does the dog have a microchip?
+If not, will it be done before adoption?
 (S/R)

 - When was the dogs’ last full physical exam?
-Did this include a full dental exam?
 (S/R)

 - Are you aware of any medical issues that I should be aware of?
 (S/R)